Appdynamics/SQLMonitor/README.md

    You can also download the SQLMonitor.zip from [AppDynamics Exchange][].
 2. Unzip as "SQLMonitor" and copy the "SQLMonitor" directory to `<MACHINE_AGENT_HOME>/monitors`.

-You will need to provide your own JDBC driver for the database you want to connect to.
+    Note: You will need to provide your own JDBC driver for the database you want to connect to.
 Put the driver JAR file in the same directory and add it to the classpath element in the monitor.xml file.!

-###Example###
+### Example ###
 ```
 <java-task>
     <!-- Use regular classpath foo.jar;bar.jar -->
     <!-- append JDBC driver jar -->
-    <classpath>sql-monitoring-extension.jar:ojdbc6-11.2.0.3.jar</classpath>
+    <classpath>sql-monitoring-extension.jar:Jar-File-For_Your-DB.jar</classpath>
     <impl-class>com.appdynamics.monitors.sql.SQLMonitor</impl-class>
 </java-task>
 ```

-##Configuration##
+3. Edit the config.yaml file.
+An example config.yaml file follows these installation instructions.
+4. Restart the Machine Agent.

+## Configuration ##

 ###Note